osisoft/Edge-Data-Store-Docs/content/configuration/storage-runtime-config.md

 The Edge Data Store storage component is installed with default configurations that are sufficient for most scenarios; however, you can configure the runtime characteristics of the storage component.

-**Note**: Consult with OSIsoft Support personnel before you modify the default configuration.
+**Note:** Consult with OSIsoft Support personnel before you modify the default configuration.

 To update the storage runtime configuration, complete the following: